RobJellinghaus/NowSound/README.md

 - Initializing audio subsystem
 - Querying input/output devices
 - Setting up audio graph with given input/output devices
-- Starting and stopping recording of an input to a memory stream
+- Starting and stopping recording of an input to an in-memory audio track
-- Playing back audio from a memory stream (with looping)
+- Playing back in-memory audio tracks (with optional looping)

 [VST](https://en.wikipedia.org/wiki/Virtual_Studio_Technology) support is planned, in the desktop version of the library.
 (UWP security restrictions are not friendly to most current VST plugins.)